DataDog/integrations-extras/hcp_vault/README.md

 ![Metrics Streaming][4]

 2. If you have not yet configured metrics streaming before, click Enable streaming.
-Otherwise skip to Step 3.
+Otherwise skip to Step.

 3. From the Stream Vault metrics view, select Datadog as the provider.